JorjaFox/website/_posts-old-blog/2012-12-19-old-but-awesome.md

 **Senior Power**: Frequently tops its slot with 13 million viewers.

-**Survival Secret**: <em>CSI</em> founded the hugely successful sleek high-tech crime procedural format that launched numerous spin-offs and knock-offs.
-Most dramas get too expensive and expire after about seven years, but CBS has offset rising costs by regularly shaking up the <em>CSI</em> cast.
+**Survival Secret**: _CSI_ founded the hugely successful sleek high-tech crime procedural format that launched numerous spin-offs and knock-offs.
+Most dramas get too expensive and expire after about seven years, but CBS has offset rising costs by regularly shaking up the _CSI_ cast.
 While ratings declined during Laurence Fishburne’s tenure, current star Ted Danson has helped the series endure a move to Wednesday nights.
 Plus, everybody wants to know who killed a hooker.

 **Life Expectancy**: Fully expected to return next season.
-Beyond that, <em>CSI</em>‘s fate will rest on its performance and whether CBS can find new worthy replacements.
-(And if you’re wondering which show is the <em>oldest</em> drama on TV, that would be NBC’s modestly rated <em>Law &amp; Order: SVU</em>).
+Beyond that, _CSI_‘s fate will rest on its performance and whether CBS can find new worthy replacements.
+(And if you’re wondering which show is the _oldest_ drama on TV, that would be NBC’s modestly rated _Law &amp; Order: SVU_).

-**Runner-up**: The more popular-yet-younger <em>NCIS</em> (10 years).</blockquote>
+**Runner-up**: The more popular-yet-younger _NCIS_ (10 years).</blockquote>
 Credit: <a href="http://insidetv.ew.com/2012/12/19/old-hits/3/">EW</a>